JeroenSlobbe/Tutorials/LegoWindturbine/wind.md

 Note that NO indicates Normal Open and NC indicates Normal Closed.
 By default, I want the wind turbine to work, so I picked NO.

 ## Software (Arduino)
-After the wiring was complete, I started working on the software and found that Crisce implemented a PoC for the IEC 60870-5-104 protocol for the ESP32: https://github.com/Crisce/IEC60870-5-104.
+After the wiring was complete, I started working on the software and found that Crisce implemented a [PoC](https://github.com/Crisce/IEC60870-5-104) for the IEC 60870-5-104 protocol for the ESP32.
 First, I downloaded the library as a .zip and added the library to the Arduino IDE:

 ![Picture of libs](https://raw.githubusercontent.com/JeroenSlobbe/Tutorials/main/LegoWindturbine/img/libs.png?raw=true)

-Afterwards, I copied the code from: https://github.com/Crisce/IEC60870-5-104/tree/master/examples/Slave_Server_Demo and updated it, for the purpose of this demo.
+Afterwards, I copied the [code](https://github.com/Crisce/IEC60870-5-104/tree/master/examples/Slave_Server_Demo) and updated it, for the purpose of this demo.

 ```arduino
 /*ESEMPIO IEC60870-5-104 SLAVE*/